GreatLim/LeetCode/057_Insert_Interval/README.md

 * you can use index to iterate `List`

   `List.get(i)`

 * while and if, sometimes they can combine

 ## Todo

 * make it consice
+* interval tree